Battle of Basilan (2014): Operation in Basilan

-On April 11, 2014, the Filipino military under the command of Brig.
-Gen. Carlito Galvez launched an amphibious operation to tract down two prominent head leaders of the Al-Queda affiliated group, Abu Sayyaf, on the island of Basilan after information circulated that wanted leader Puriji Indama was present in the area.
+On April 11, 2014, the Filipino military, under the command of Brig.
+Gen. Carlito Galvez ,launched an amphibious operation to track down two prominent head leaders of the Al-Queda affiliated group, Abu Sayyaf, on the island of Basilan after information circulated that wanted leader Puriji Indama was present in the area.
 Basilan remained a lawless region controlled by rebel groups such as the MNLF who occasionally clashed with Sayyaf militants.
 Since the ceasefire agreement between the two, the army has openly worked with MNLF command in tracking down militants and in this case participating in the operation under the same jurisdiction.
 The joint action banner known as Ad Hoc Joint Action Group (AHJAG) was systemed to combat terrorists elements in Mindanao in times of crisis.

 The Western Mindanao Command was deployed in an apparent operation to take custody of the suspects on terrorism related charges for beheadings and money fraud.
 The operation involved the elite combat terrorism unit (Scout Rangers) and several brigades under the Mindanao Command led by Lt.
 Gen. Rustico Guerrero.
 Early gun battles were reported in the Tipo-Tipo town around 2:25 and continued for a short period after soldiers of the 104th Brigade clashed with a group of 30 Abu Sayyaf militants later reinforced by another 30 more.
 No fatalities were reported besides several injuries.
 The army was long in countering the attack since accidental exposure to MNLF communities that occupied the district could lead to clashes on autonomy rights that forbid Filipino military presence in MNLF territory.
 Army coordination with MNLF command in linking up with their troops (since the MNLF was fighting Sayyaf militia) was mixed.
 The majority of MNLF members retained their refusal to work with Filipino authorities supposedly having family connections with some of the militants.
 The 104th Brigade called in a dispatch to secure the contested area.